Florence Wambugu

-Florence Muringi Wambugu (born 23 August 1953) is a Kenyan plant pathologist and virologist.
+Florence Muringi Wambugu (born 23 August 1953 in Nyeri County) is a Kenyan plant pathologist and virologist.
 She is known for her advocacy of using biotechnology to increase food production in Africa.

+Early life

+Florence Wambugu was born in 1953 as the 6th of nine children.

 Education

-She attended the University of Nairobi, Kenya, where she received her Bachelor of Science in botany and zoology.
+She was the first woman to attend the University of Nairobi, Kenya, where she received her Bachelor of Science in botany and zoology.
 She obtained her Master of Science in botanical pathology from North Dakota State University, United States in 1984; and her PhD from the University of Bath, England in 1991.

 She was also awarded an Honorary Degree (Doctor of Science) from the University of Bath in 2009.

 Professional career

-Wambugu is the founder, director and the chief executive officer of Africa Harvest Biotech Foundation International (AHBFI) since 1994.
-AHBFI is a nonprofit foundation with offices in Nairobi, Kenya, Johannesburg, South Africa, and Washington, D.C.
+Wambugu is the founder, director and the chief executive officer of Africa Harvest Biotech Foundation International (AHBFI) since 2002.
 Previously, she founded, established and worked as Africa Region Director, ISAAA – Afri-center, in Nairobi.
 From 1978 to 1991, she worked as a senior research officer (pathologist) and coordinator of plant biotechnology research at the Kenya Agricultural Research Institute (KARI), Kenya.
 Thereafter (1991–1994), she was a post-doctoral fellow with Monsanto Company.

 She has made significant contributions to the research, development and improvement of maize, pyrethrum, banana, sweet potato and forestry production in Kenya.
 She has published over 100 articles and co-authored various papers.

 Previously, she served on several board of directors including the Private Sector Committee of the CGIAR, the United Nations Millennium Development goals Hunger task force; she also was a member of the executive committee of Forum for Agricultural Research in Africa (FARA); the DuPont Company Biotech Advisory Panel, USA; the International Plant Genetic Resources Institute (IPGRI, now called Bioversity International), and the African Biotechnology Stakeholders Forum (ABSF).

 Currently, she is serving as a Council Member of the Japan Science and Technology in Society (STS) Forum; a steering committee member of the European Action on Global Life Sciences (EAGLES); and a Science Board member of the Bill and Melinda Gates Foundation Grand Challenge in Global Health.